Who we are

 Seán Williams has been studying the Irish language and sean-nós singing since the 1970s.
 In addition to being the President of ICSPNW, she teaches singing workshops at our festivals.
 Sean worked closely with the great sean-nós singer Joe Heaney in the final years of his life, and has recently co-written with Lillis Ó Laoire a critical and award-winning biography of Heaney’s life and works (Bright Star of the West: Joe Heaney, Irish Song-Man from Oxford University Press).
 A previous book, Focus: Traditional Irish Music (Routledge 2010) is currently in use in a number of universities in Ireland and North America.
 And her The Ethnomusicologists' Cookbook: Complete Meals from Around the World was named one of the New York Times’ Top 20 Cookbooks of 2006.
 Her current book projects include The Performance of Liminality: Sacred, Alluring, and Dangerous (a monograph); Musics of the World (a textbook); When Musicians Speak: Interviews in Ethnomusicology (an edited volume with Julia Byl); and Blood Harmony (a murder mystery).
 She is the President if ICSPNW, is a professor of Irish Studies and ethnomusicology at The Evergreen State College, and has a Facebook alter-ego named Captain Grammar Pants.

 Kimberly Goetz has been reciting poems and telling stories since the 1980s.
 She founded and taught the Thurston County TeenWorks Shakespeare Program and was a guest instructor for the inaugural session of the Capital Theater’s “Shakespeare Experience.”
-She was recognized for her public speaking skills at the 1991 National Speech Tournament where she won a Gold Award in Impromptu Speaking.
-Kimberly is a frequent lecturer on topics related to public policy, business, and the environment and recently published her first book, An Introduction to Internet-Based Financial Investigations (Gower 2011).
-In addition to performing and leading storytelling sessions at our festivals, she is the Festival Director for ICSPNW and honed her event organizational skills as the Golf Production Team Leader for the Richard Karns StarDays Celebrity Golf Tournament.
-She is a former member of the Washington State Bar Association Disciplinary Board and is a fan of Captain Grammar Pants.
+She was recognized for her public speaking skills at the 1991 National Speech Tournament where she won a Gold Award.
+Kimberly is a frequent lecturer on topics related to public policy, business, and the environment and is the author of An Introduction to Internet-Based Financial Investigations (Gower 2011).
+In addition to performing and leading storytelling sessions at our festivals, she is the Festival Director for the Sean-nós Northwest Festival and honed her event organizational skills as the Golf Production Team Leader for the Richard Karns StarDays Celebrity Golf Tournament.
+She is a former member of the Washington State Bar Association Disciplinary Board and currently serves as a Commissioner for the City of Lacey Historical Commission.
+She is also a fan of Captain Grammar Pants.